MatthewJohn/shamean/README.md

 ## Uses in pop-culture

-Cindy Campbell (Scary Movie): `Yo, that jacket is tight, son. shamean` Sean Kingston (Replay): Shamean like a melody in my head
+Cindy Campbell (Scary Movie): `Yo, that jacket is tight, son. shamean` Sean Kingston (Replay): `Shamean like a melody in my head`

+Pretty sure Gandalf said something about it